ethanuppal/spade/README.md

 If you are interested in using or contributing to Spade, feel free to join our [discord group](https://discord.gg/YtXbeamxEX).

-The [ARCHITECTURE.md](ARCHITECTURE.md) document is a good place to start.
+If you want to understand the compiler, the [ARCHITECTURE.md](ARCHITECTURE.md) document is a good place to start.
 It gives a high level overview of the inner workings of the compiler.

 Spade is currently being developed as an Open Source project at the Department